h8r-dev/heighliner-website/docs/01-overview/arch.md

 From a high-level view, Heighliner contains the following components:

-## Heighliner StackHub

-StackHub stores Heighliner [stacks](/docs/overview/concepts#stack) and provides a searchable interface to find the right stack for your app.
-We provide a default StackHub hosted on the cloud to store the default stacks.
-When you use the CLI/UI to use the default stacks, they are availabe to you.

-For more info, please refer to the [StackHub](/docs/core_features/stacks/stackhub) page.

 ## Heighliner CLI

 Heighliner CLI provides the best local experience to work with stacks.